Charles-Chrismann/pie-mint/README.md

   </tbody>
 </table>

+> [!NOTE]
+> We plan to display a summary of the surveys of this section

 ## Acknowledgements

 Because Mint focuses on endurance races, gathering insights directly from those who participate in such events is essential.
 We reached out to runners, trail runners, and triathletes to better understand their needs and expectations.
 Some generously agreed to share their thoughts and feedback.